CampingCare/n8n-node/README.md

 ### Version 1.0.6 (Current)

-- Support for Invoices API
+- Support for Invoices API with advanced operations
 - Support for Rates API with pricing and metadata
 - Enhanced webhook trigger with signature validation
+- Support for Kiosks, Ledgers, and License Plates APIs
+- Support for Exchange Rates and Logs APIs
+- Support for Categories and Tags APIs
 - Improved error handling and validation
+- Meta operations for all major resources

 ### Version 1.0.0